Pravargav/Amadeus/English/communication/note2_triggers.md

 -> I self trigger whenever shilpa talks to mee loosing self respect.

--> I should not trigger and shout on mukundh about wiping the body and water coming out from bathroom.
+-> I should not trigger and shout on mukundh and Surendra.